CloudCompare/CloudComPy/README.md

 conda install numpy psutil "boost<1.70" xerces-c pcl gdal cgal cmake "pdal<2.3.0" opencv ffmpeg mysql m2-perl-net-ssleay matplotlib
 ```

+The result of conda list command is provided in the sources in [building directory](https://github.com/prascle/CloudComPy/tree/master/building)

 Install the binary in the directory of your choice.
 From the Anaconda3 prompt, you can test :